buildspace/buildspace-projects/Flow_NFTs/en/Section_4/Lesson_1_Wrap_up.md

 Be sure you click "Work" on the top and fill out your profile if you haven't done so already!!!
 We're partnered w/ some of the best web3 companies in the world (ex.
 Uniswap, OpenSea, Chainlink, Edge and Node, and more) and they want to hire devs from the buildspace network :).
 You've already picked up a skill that is actually extremely valuable and companies are paying top dollar for awesome web3 engineers

-Check out jobs at Flow [here], they're hiring for a bunch of cool roles!
+Check out jobs at Flow [here](https://jobs.flowverse.co/), they're hiring for a bunch of cool roles!

 ### 🤟 Your NFT!
 We'll airdrop you your NFT within an hour and will email you once it's in your wallet.
 It's running on a cron job!
 If you don't get the email within 24-hours pls pls pls drop us a message in #feedback and tag @ alec#8853.